1. Retention Schedule Review

 2. Records Management 101 training

 Description: Participants must have completed the mandatory Records Management for City Employees.
 Participants are also required to take the training Records Management for City Workgroups which provides an overview of public records responsibilities, records management principles, retention rules and how they apply to electronic records and e-mail.
 Both are available through CityLearner.

 Time commitment: training runs 1 hour.
 This should be completed by all participants prior to step 3.

 3. Creation of Bureau-specific classification plan

 Description: Creation of bureau-specific classification plan (filing system) for use with TRIM.
 This is the most crucial step in the process.
 The classification plan is similar to a paper-based central filing system; it is the underlying structure for how people will file their electronic records.
 When users create folders for their records in TRIM, each folder must be classified using one of the categories from the classification plan.
 Each category in the plan uses a titling scheme based on the functions or work product of the workgroup, so that folders have consistent root titles.
 Each category also has default access controls, security and retention requirements associated with it, so that when users create folders they know who does or does not have access to the records in that folder.

 The classification plan is created by the workgroup with assistance and advice from Archives and Records Management (A/RM) staff.
-The process usually involves the following steps to some degree:
+The process involves the following steps:

 - Analyze Bureau work processes or activities that result in the creation of electronic records that must be retained